skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/02_guiding-principles-of-an-agile-procurement.md

 -   Write a statement of work against the gathered requirements.

--   Award the contract to a single prime contractor that could have
-    > multiple subcontractors underneath them.
+-   Award the contract to a single prime contractor that could have multiple subcontractors underneath them.

--   Set a long initial period of performance in which the vendor should
-    > deliver working software at the end of it.
+-   Set a long initial period of performance in which the vendor should deliver working software at the end of it.

 **Agile procurement approach**:

--   Recognize the complexity of the ask (moving DMV services online).
+-   Recognize the complexity of the task (moving DMV services online).

--   Identify the different components necessary to accomplish the goal —
-    > like cloud infrastructure, research and design, and backend
+-   Identify the different components necessary to accomplish the goal — things like cloud infrastructure, research and design, and backend development .
-    > development .

--   Break up the product into discrete parts as they become known and
-    > use modular contracts to procure services against those.
+-   Break up the product into discrete parts as they become known, and use modular contracts to procure services against those.

 There are many benefits to using a modular contracting strategy: